essar05/Ess3D/README.md

 #### How to build

 All the dependencies have been included on VCS.
-You can use CLion directly to build and run (with VS compiler) or generate a VS solution with CMake.
+You can use CLion directly to build and run (with VS compiler) or use Visual Studio with the CMake integration.
+See [https://github.com/essar05/dapolis-pong](https://github.com/essar05/dapolis-pong) for an example structure using Ess3D as submodule/lib.